pinebit/MeetBondDemo/README.md

 Other than speed, the space-efficient encodings supported by some protocols could also be important.
 I encourage you to do a performance/space comparison with your domain specific data.
 This is the only way to estimate all benefits you could get from a particular framework.

-This article comes with [the demo project](https://github.com/pinebit/MeetBondDemo) that uses both Microsoft Bond and Google ProtoBuffers to demonstrate DSL usage of both and to measure some protocols performance as well as serialized output size.
+This article comes with [the demo project](https://github.com/pinebit/MeetBondDemo) that demonstrates Bond framework usage by reading all records from Windows Application Event Log, serializing them as Bond objects and deserialize them back.

 > To build and run the demo, you don't need to install any software other than Visual Studio.

-Here are few numbers I've got on my workstation:
-TBD

 ## Using Bond

 ### Getting Bond

-Check [the official guide on getting Bond](https://github.com/Microsoft/bond) for your platform(s):
+Check [the official guide on getting Bond](https://github.com/Microsoft/bond) for your platform(s).

 For .NET projects this is as simple as: